merikan/testcontainers-demo/README.md

+# How to use Testcontainers
-# Intro
+## Intro

-This is a small Spring Boot application to be used as an example when using Testcontainers.
+This is a Spring Boot application used as an example of how to use Testcontainers in the project and its integration tests.

-The solution can be found in the [solution](solution/README.MD) directory
+It showcases you how to migrate from a embedded H2 database in your integration tests and instead use a real MariaDb database.

+This project consists of several directories that contain the application both before and after the changes.

+We have two folders, origin and solution.
+* the [origin](origin) directory contains the source code before we migrated our tests from H2 to Testcontainers.
+* the [solution](solution) directory contains the source code after we migrated our tests from H2 to Testcontainers.

 ## License